If you have a few days free while in Edinburgh, you can visit the villages and attractions in Fife.

 Once you’re near the top of the road, you have the ruins of Culross Abbey to explore.

-Built on top of a 6th-century Pictish church, Culross Abbey was founded in 1217.
-By 1633, the Reformation and the natural dying out of monks led to the ruins that you now find.
+Culross Abbey was founded in 1217 on top of a 6th-century Pictish church.
+By 1633, the Reformation and the natural dying out of monks led to the ruins you now find.

 There isn’t much to see, although you can climb the metal stairs to the next level.
 The east end still survives today as the Culross Parish Church.